roboconf/roboconf.github.io/en/roboconf.md

 menus: [ "project", "what-is-roboconf" ]
 ---

-Roboconf is a deployment tool for the cloud, but not only.
+Roboconf is a distributed solution to deploy distributed applications.
+Said differently, Roboconf is a deployment tool for the cloud, but not only.
+It allows to describe distributed applications and handles deployment automatically of the entire application, or of a part of it.
+Consequently, Roboconf supports scale-up and scale-down natively.
 Its main force is the support of dynamic (re)configuration.
 This provides a lot of flexibility and allows elastic deployments.

 Roboconf takes as input the description of a whole application in terms of "components" and "instances".
 From this model, it then takes the burden of launching Virtual Machines (VMs), deploying software on them, resolving dependencies